s20240039/MIT653_T125_Group1/SurveyDesign.md

 3. How the survey will be conducted and distributed:
 4. Selected sample for your survey
 5. Structure of the survey:
+   Ask their position or role in the company
       Quantative Questions

     1. How familiar are you with machine learning techniques used in cybersecurity?

             o	Very familiar